BlueXP tiering technical FAQ

 It depends on where you tier the cold data.
 Refer to the following links for more details:

 BlueXP tiering supports the following object storage providers:

 IBM Cloud Object Storage (the FabricPool configuration must be done using System Manager or the ONTAP CLI)

 Yes, you can.
 When you set up data tiering, you have the choice to add a new bucket/container or to select an existing bucket/container.

 Which S3 storage classes are supported?

-Cloud Tiering supports data tiering to the Standard, Standard-Infrequent Access, One Zone-IA, or Intelligent storage classes.
+BlueXP tiering supports data tiering to the Standard, Standard-Infrequent Access, One Zone-Infrequent Access, Intelligent Tiering, and Glacier Instant Retrieval storage classes.
 See Supported S3 storage classes for more details.

 Which Azure Blob access tiers are supported?

 BlueXP tiering supports data tiering to the Hot or Cool access tiers for your inactive data.
 See Supported Azure Blob access tiers for more details.

 Which storage classes are supported for Google Cloud Storage?